lgirma/boost-forms/boost-web-forms/README.md

 const formConfig = createFormConfig(forObj)
 ```

-Then this form object can be rendered into the DOM:
+3. Finally, render the form on the DOM:

-**For Vanilla Javascript**:
+**For vanilla javascript**:

 ```javascript
 const formHtmlElt = renderForm(forObj, formConfig)